explore our products' Electric mobility applications

 The largest obstacles in the path of widespread electric vehicle utilization are the inherent fire safety risk and high cost posed by prevailing lithium-ion battery technologies.
 Natrion’s advances in solid-state lithium-ion and sodium-ion battery chemistries are poised to finally overcome these obstacles.

 Natrion sets itself apart from other solid-state battery companies with its new ceramic-polymer composite solid-state electrolyte called Lithium Solid Ionic Composite (LISIC).
-The electrolyte in a lithium-ion battery is used to shuttle lithium ions to produce electric current.
-Currently, batteries employ a porous plastic membrane soaked in highly volatile and flammable liquids that not only impose significant fire risk but also lead to degradation chemical reactions that lead to limited battery performance and lifespan.
+Currently, batteries employ a porous plastic membrane soaked in highly volatile and flammable liquids that not only pose significant fire risks but also lead to degradation chemical reactions that lead to limited battery performance and lifespan.
 LISIC mimics the current porous membranes to be able to readily integrate into existing manufacturing lines.
 However, LISIC does so without needing liquid.
 This dramatically improves battery safety, performance, and durability.

 explore our products' military applications